-- Advise the governing body on all e-safety matters. - Engage with parents and the school community on e-safety matters at school and/or at home. - Liaise with the local authority, Academy Trust, IT technical support (ARK) and other agencies as required. - Retain responsibility for the e-safety incident log and cyber-bullying incidents (individual tab on CPOMs); ensure staff know what to report and ensure the appropriate audit trail. - Ensure any technical e-safety measures in school (e.g. Internet filtering software, behaviour management software) are fit for purpose through liaison with the local authority and/or ICT Technical Support. - Make themselves aware of any reporting function with technical e-safety measures, i.e. internet filtering reporting function; liaise with the Headteacher and responsible governor to decide on what reports may be appropriate for viewing.
+- Advise the governing body on all e-safety matters. - Engage with parents and the school community on e-safety matters at school and/or at home. i.e. sharing #WakeUpWednesday advice from the National Online Safety newtwork. - Liaise with the local authority, Academy Trust, IT technical support (ARK) and other agencies as required. - Retain responsibility for the e-safety incident log and cyber-bullying incidents (individual tab on CPOMs); ensure staff know what to report and ensure the appropriate audit trail. - Ensure any technical e-safety measures in school (e.g. Internet filtering software, behaviour management software) are fit for purpose through liaison with the local authority and/or ICT Technical Support. - Make themselves aware of any reporting function with technical e-safety measures, i.e. internet filtering reporting function; liaise with the Headteacher and responsible governor to decide on what reports may be appropriate for viewing.